SovereignCloudStack/standards/Design-Docs/LBaaS/lbaas.md

 Session affinity: The loadbalacing is decided upon session initiated.

 Routes to manipulate the flow through the first session decision.
 This can be done with the schedulers round robin, hashed or least-conection.

 ## 2.3.
 LBaaS in SCS Clouds

 OpenStack brings octavia as its own load balancer as a service solution.
 This can be activated as a service in SCS stacks.
-It works in two scenarios.
+It works in two scenarios

 ### 2.3.1 Amphora Provider